-None of us can be creative all the time, and taking rest is actually an essential part of the creative process.
+No one can be creative all the time, and resting is actually an essential part of the creative process.
 It’s often after we’ve allowed our minds to relax and refresh that our most creative ideas appear.

-Sometimes the most effective way to rest our minds is to give our bodies a workout.
+Sometimes, the most effective way to rest our minds is to give our bodies a workout.
 For example, one study found that when walking outside, people produced twice as many creative ideas compared with sitting in a room.
-If walking isn’t your thing, you’ll find plenty of other exercise ideas in the healthy body section of our site.
+If walking isn’t your thing, you’ll find plenty of other exercise ideas to get your body moving in the healthy body section of our site.

 6. Spiritual rest

 Spiritual rest is important for everyone, religious or not.
-If you’ve been feeling a bit lonely or unanchored recently, then it might benefit from getting back in touch with your spiritual side.
+If you’ve been feeling a bit lonely or unanchored recently, then you benefit from getting back in touch with your spiritual side.

 7. Sensory rest

 Sensory rest is all about giving your senses a break.
 We often need sensory rest when we overwhelm our senses with activities like watching TV for long periods of time, or when we spend all day staring at a computer screen or mobile phone.

 If you think about it, our senses are constantly at work, so it’s no surprise that the busyness of everyday life can begin to take its toll.